The Benefits of Employee Voice at Work

 So even if most of what employees are talking about is just noise, we need to listen to this if we are going to hear the signals which may spur new advances.

-Meeting customer needs, innovation, speed of execution, agility – all the qualities prized by most organisations today can be supported by listening to, and encouraging employees to listen to other employees.
+Meeting customer needs, innovation, speed of execution, agility – all the qualities prized by most organizations today can be supported by listening to, and encouraging employees to listen to other employees.

 8. Enabling people to talk productively internally is a pre-requisite to supporting them to talk in a useful way externally.

-Many employees do not like to do this because they do not feel confident about what they should say or whether speaking about the organisation externally would be encouraged.
-And of course many employers have taken a risk minimisation approach and discouraged or even banned employees from engaging in external communication.
+Many employees do not like to do this because they do not feel confident about what they should say or whether speaking about the organization externally would be encouraged.
+And of course many employers have taken a risk minimization approach and discouraged or even banned employees from engaging in external communication.

 But in today’s world where we are no longer in control of our brands (as these have been taken away from us by customers, employees and candidates talking about us on social media) that is no longer a sustainable position.
 Conversations are already happening, particularly on sites like Glassdoor, and we can either ignore these conversations, or seek to participate in them.

 We want, or potentially even need, our employees to talk about our organizations and their experiences externally and if this is going to happen we need to get them talking internally first.
 This gives people practice in doing this, and helps them fine tune their impressions through sharing and hearing back from other employees.

 It is then a very natural development to encourage employees to contribute to external conversations as well.